-As an example, let’s take everyone’s favorite “secret” retirement account, the Health Savings Account (HSA).
-In 2016, the max a single person could put into an HSA was $3,350.
-Thus, in order to max out an HSA, a single person would need to contribute about $279 per month.
+As an example, let’s take everyone’s favorite stealth retirement account, the Health Savings Account (HSA).
+In 2021, the max a single person could put into an HSA was $3,600.
+Thus, in order to max out an HSA, a single person would need to contribute $300 per month.

-What if you made $279 per month from a side hustle and put it all into an HSA (assuming you have access to one)?
-Below is a chart showing how much a $279 per month investment can grow over a 30-year period, assuming an annual rate of return of 7%.
-To simplify things, I assumed that interest is compounded yearly.
+What if you made $300 per month from a side hustle and put it all into an HSA (assuming you have access to one)?
+Below is a graphic showing how much a $300 per month investment can grow over a 30-year period, assuming an annual rate of return of 7%.

 Wow!
-Just making an extra $279 per month in side hustle income and throwing it all into an HSA yields over $300,000 in a 30 year period!
-Your tiny, couple hundred bucks per month side hustle isn’t so small now.
+Just earning an extra $300 per month in side hustle income and throwing it all into an HSA yields over $300,000 in a 30 year period!
+Your tiny, couple hundred bucks per month side hustle doesn’t seem so small now.
 And the great thing is that this is money that you otherwise wouldn’t have had.
 You won’t even notice it being saved.

 The interesting thing to note is that by year 11, the yearly returns on your side hustle income equals what you’ve been earning from actually performing your side hustle.
-Your side hustle eventually makes it’s own side hustle!
+Your side hustle eventually creates its own side hustle!

 What if we tried to up our side hustle income to meet the IRA contribution limits?
-The 2016 IRA contribution limit is $5,500.
-In order to max that out, a person would need to put away about $458 per month.
+The 2021 IRA contribution limit is $6,000.
+In order to max that out, a person would need to put away $500 per month.
 Here’s what that amount looks like over a 30-year period.

 Again, that figure is pretty astounding!
-A half-a-million dollars just from doing random side hustles!?
-Can you make between $279 and $458 per month from a side hustle?
-There are tons of ways to do it that don’t take up a ton of time, and I bet there will be many more in the future.
+That’s half-a-million dollars just from doing random side hustles!?
+Can you make between $300 and $500 per month from a side hustle?
+There are tons of ways to do it that don’t take up a ton of time and I bet there will be many more in the future.